Sharp Bounds on the Approximation Rates, Metric Entropy, and $n$-widths of Shallow Neural Networks: Lower Bounds for Dictionaries of Ridge Functions

-In this section, we consider lower bounds on the entropy of convex subsets $A$ of $L^2(B_1^d)$.
-We show that if $K$ contains a certain class of ridge functions, then its entropy must be bounded below.
-This result is useful for analyzing the entropy of $B_1(\mathbb{D})$ when $\mathbb{D}$ is a dictionary of ridge functions.
+In this section, we consider lower bounds on the metric entropy, Kolmogorov, and Bernstein $n$-widths of convex subsets $A$ of $L^2(\Omega)$.
+We show that if $A$ contains a certain class of ridge functions, then these quantities must be bounded below.
+We will apply this result to lower bound the entropy and $n$-widths of variation spaces corresponding to shallow neural networks.

-We begin with a general Lemma which is useful for lower bounding the entropy numbers of convex subsets of a Hilbert space.
-This Lemma is a modest generalization of Lemma 3 in \cite{makovoz1996random}.
-A slightly different version has also appeared in \cite{klusowski2018approximation} in the context of lower bounding approximation rates of ReLU networks.
-The proofs given in these references rely on a combinatorial lemma which concerns covering numbers of the cube by Hamming balls (see Lemma 8 in \cite{lorentz1966metric} or Lemma 2.2 of Chapter 15 in \cite{lorentz1996constructive}, for instance).
-For completeness, we provide here a simpler proof which we found more enlightening. \begin{lemma} Let $H$ be a hilbert space and $A\subset H$ a convex and symmetric set.
-Suppose that $g_1,...,g_n\subset A$.
-Then
+Our method works by constructing a large collection of nearly orthogonal vectors in $A$ and then obtaining lower bounds by noting that $A$ must contain the convex hull of these vectors.
+We begin with some Lemmas lower bounding the entropy, Kolmogorov, and Bernstein $n$-widths of such a convex hull.
+This idea has been used to lower bound the entropy in \cite{makovoz1996random,klusowski2018approximation}, yet these authors did not find as large a collection of nearly orthogonal vectors and obtained suboptimal bounds as a result.